 However, you should also keep in mind that eating too few calories on keto consistently can lead to nutrient deficiencies and various health issues.
 Your workouts and productivity may also suffer as a result of not having enough energy.
 Therefore, do proceed with caution to create a safe calorie deficit and work with a registered dietician or healthcare provider.

-Not all calories are made equal, and that choosing the right foods can make a huge difference in your journey towards a fitter, healthier self.
+Not all calories are made equal, and choosing the right foods can make a huge difference in your journey towards a fitter, healthier self.
 This entails eating whole, nourishing meals within your carb allowance.

 Some people, however, prefer to count calories even when on a highly satiating diet like keto because it helps them stay accountable.
 Conversely, if tracking calories causes unnecessary stress, then it’s best to stop and practice eating intuitively instead.
 At the end of the day, you should always do what works for you.
 Remember to also prioritize quality over quantity.